Reverse-Engineering checklist

 pyc disassembly

-Worst case, you can always read the disassembled bytecode directly.
+In the worst case, you can always read the disassembled bytecode directly.
 Your options are:

 • dis - built-in Python bytecode disassembler